bedhededdy/nescle/README.md

 ![dk](img/dk.png)

 ## What is NESCLE?
 NESCLE (pronounced like Nestlé) is a free and open-source NES (Nintendo Entertainment System) emulator written in the C programming language, with the front-end writen in C++.
 It uses SDL2 for audio and input, OpenGL 3.3+ for graphics, and Dear ImGui for the graphical user interface.
 NESCLE will eventually provide a terminal user interface for users who prefer using the command line.
+See [here](https://github.com/bedhededdy/nescle-web) for the Emscripten based web version of NESCLE.

 ## Requirements and Dependencies
 As of now, NESCLE has not been packaged for any operating system.
 This means that you have to compile it yourself from the source code.